|Acrolinx for Mac||1.7|

 - Quit Acrolinx.

-If you have set the preferences correctly, you should find the Acrolinx preferences file here.
+If you’ve set the preferences correctly, you should find the Acrolinx preferences file here.

 ~/Library/Preferences/folder on your users' computers.